itskamalmehta/Metacrafters_ETH-AVAX_Functions-Errors/README.md

 ### Installing

-To interact with the smart contract, you can use Remix, an online Solidity IDE.
+To Run this Smart Contract use Online Remix IDE.
 Follow these steps:

-1. Go to the Remix website.
+1. Go to the Remix website, https://remix.ethereum.org/ .

-2. Create a new file and save it with a .sol extension (e.g., FunctionsAndErrors.sol).
+2. Create New file and Save it with a .sol extension with any name before it.

-3. Copy and paste the provided Solidity code into the file.
+3. Copy-paste the provided Solidity code into the file created by you.

-4. Click on the "Solidity Compiler" tab and set the compiler version to 0.8.18 (or another compatible version).
-Click on "Compile FunctionsAndErrors.sol" to compile the code.
+4. Click on the "Solidity Compiler" tab and set the compiler version to 0.8.18 (or another compatible version) then Click on "Compile" to compile.

-5. Deploy the contract by clicking on the "Deploy & Run Transactions" tab.
-Select the "FunctionsAndErrors" contract from the dropdown menu and click "Deploy."
+5. Deploy the contract by clicking on the "Deploy & Run Transactions" tab then and choose Environment "Remix VM (Paris)", click "Deploy."

 6. Once the contract is deployed, you can interact with it using the provided functions:

+   (a) Copy address from either clicking on "copy address" from Account option or click on owner and copy address.
-   (a) Use the deposit function to deposit funds into the contract.
+   (a) Use the mint and burn function to mint and burn token.
-   (b) Use the withdraw function to withdraw a specified amount from the contract.
+   (b) Use the Name_Coin function to view the name of coin.
-   (c) Use the checkBalance function to view the contract's current balance.
+   (c) Use the Balance function to view the current balance.

 ### Program Code: